holt/syringe/README.md

 ## Overview ##

-Syringe works by taking a function and inoculating it with deep or shallow _references_ to data items located inside a predefined data registry.
+Syringe works by taking a function and inoculating it with deep or shallow references to data items located within a data registry.
 When a Syringe-bound function executes, the references are reconciled against the registry and the _actual_ data items are passed to the function automatically.
 This is best illustrated with a simple example.

 Initialize a new Syringe object instance:
 ```javascript